VTL travellers from Singapore exempted from South Korea's new quarantine rules

 The airline is one of the four operators of designated VTL flights between Singapore and South Korea.
 The other airlines are Singapore Airlines (SIA), Scoot and Asiana Airlines.

-In a Facebook post on Thursday morning, SIA said it is clarifying the revised entry requirements with the South Korean authorities, as well as its potential impact, if any, on the VTLs.
+The SIA Group, which comprises SIA and Scoot, said it is clarifying the revised entry requirements with the Korean authorities, as well as their potential impact on the VTL with Singapore.

-"There is currently no change to the VTL services to Korea.
-We will provide an update to customers once we have more information from the Korean authorities," said SIA.
+It said it will provide an update once there is more information.

+Some travellers, spooked by the tightening of border restrictions worldwide, had turned up at the SIA customer service centre at Ion Orchard on Thursday.